Buttrio

-Buttrio (Buri) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, with a population of 3,924 people, located about 60 km northwest of Trieste and about 10 km southeast of Udine.
+Buttrio (Buri) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 60 km northwest of Trieste and about 10 km southeast of Udine.
+It has a population of 3,924 people.

 Buttrio borders the following municipalities: Manzano, Pavia di Udine, Pradamano, Premariacco.

 Physical Geography

 Territory

 Buttrio is located on a plain at the base of a hill 146 meters above sea level.
 In ancient times, the Friulian plain was inundated by the sea, and the coasts almost reached the current Julian Prealps.
 At the bottom of this lagoon, over the millennia, a slow process of sedimentation took place, giving rise to imposing formations that, with the retreat of the sea, emerged from the waters.
 These Eocene deposits today appear as alternating layers of marl and sandstone with a very characteristic appearance.
 The soil composition makes them suitable for viticulture.
 Over the centuries, the profile of the slopes has been shaped by the work of generations of winemakers.

 Buttrio enjoys the ideal geographical location for viticulture and is renowned for its wines, with the Julian Alps behind it, protecting the vines from cold northerly winds, and the Adriatic Sea in front, ensuring beneficial and constant ventilation.